What is diabetic ketoacidosis?

 The signs of diabetic ketoacidosis include:

-These same signs can occur with other medical conditions, so it is important for your veterinarian to perform appropriate diagnostic tests to determine if diabetic ketoacidosis is truly the issue at hand.
+The signs noted above can occur with other medical conditions, so it is important for your veterinarian to perform appropriate diagnostic tests to determine if diabetic ketoacidosis is truly the issue, including a complete blood count (CBC), biochemistry profile, and urinalysis.

 What treatments does a dog receive while in hospital?